 A spectrometer is an instrument that measures the properties of light over a specific portion of the electromagnetic spectrum.
 There are two types of spectrometers: spectroscopes and spectrographs.

-The first spectroscope was invented in 1859 by the German chemist Robert Wilhelm Bunsen and the German physicist Gustav Robert Kirchhoff.
-It was used to identify materials that emit light when heated.
+The first spectroscope was invented in 1814 by the physicist and lens manufacturer Joseph von Fraunhofer.
+In 1859, German chemist Robert Wilhelm Bunsen and physicist Gustav Robert Kirchhoff used it to identify materials that emit light when heated.
 A spectroscope transforms light into a spectrum using a prim that can be observed through a small telescope.
 The positions of the lines reveal the chemical composition of the material in question.

 In 1860, the Italian astronomer Giovanni Battista Donati had the idea to combine a spectroscope with his telescope.
 He studied the spectra of fifteen stars and published his results in 1863.
 He was soon followed by the American astronomer Lewis Morris Rutherfurd, the Italian astronomer Angelo Secchi, and the amateur British astronomer William Huggins, all of whom worked independently on the Sun, planets, Moon and stars.

 Rutherfurd and Secchi were the first to classify stars into groups according to their spectral characteristics.
 Huggins, on the other hand, analyzed the absorption spectra of several stars with the help of the chemist William Allen Miller, and together they demonstrated that stellar atmospheres contain the same chemical elements found here on Earth.

 In 1864, Donati was the first to clearly observe the spectrum of a comet (Comet 1864b).
 That same year, Huggins and Miller succeeded in using spectroscopy to demonstrate that nebulas are clouds of gas, not stars.